-Co-led by Washington State University and the Massachusetts Institute of Technology, the Center of Excellence for Alternative Jet Fuels and the Environment (ASCENT) is a cooperative aviation research organization whose mission is to discover, analyze and develop science- and technology-based solutions to support the growth of the U.S. aviation industry by addressing the energy and environmental challenges the industry faces.
-ASCENT (https://ascent.aero/) is funded by FAA, NASA, the U.S. Department of Defense, Transport Canada and the U.S. EPA, coupled with a one-to-one match of private-to-federal funding.
+Co-led by Washington State University and the Massachusetts Institute of Technology, ASCENT is a cooperative aviation research organization whose mission is to discover, analyze and develop science- and technology-based solutions to support the growth of the U.S. aviation industry by addressing the energy and environmental challenges the industry faces.
+ASCENT (https://ascent.aero/) is funded by the FAA, NASA, DOD, EPA and Transport Canada, coupled with a one-to-one match of private-to-federal funding.